cnotv/recipes/README.md

 # Recipe Collection Vue App

 A modern Vue 3 application with TypeScript that displays a multilingual recipe collection with pagination support.
-This app can load any JSON files from the root folder and display recipes in multiple languages.
+This app can dynamically load any JSON recipe files and display them in multiple languages.

 ## Features